Jill Felice | Founder / Program Director

 Penny Ryan met Jill Felice shortly after Jill founded ADW.
 Penny began volunteering her time in 1995.
 Her experience as a Narcotic Detection Dog handler and trainer helped with the inception of the ADW Diabetic Alert Dog program.
 Penny always told Jill, she would come work at ADW when she retired.
 She retired from the New Mexico State Police in 2014, and shortly after, began work as a trainer with ADW.
 She reports feeling very happy working with wonderful people and amazing dogs.

 Denise Dumesnil | Instructor / Trainer / Grant Writer

 Denise Dumesnil is a Licensed Clinical Social Worker in Taos, NM, where she works with several nonprofit organizations to provide Canine-Assisted Therapy to their clientele, with ADW’s serviced dogs-in-training.
 She obtained Clark, a facility service dog, from Assistance Dogs of the West in June 2012 to be her co-therapist – the best decision she has ever made!
-After experiencing the immeasurable benefits Clark brings to everyone he meets, she has worked with Assistance Dogs of the West to bring Student Trainer and Warrior Canine Connection programs to rural Taos.
+After experiencing the immeasurable benefits Clark brings to her work, she has worked with Assistance Dogs of the West to bring therapeutic Student Trainer and Warrior Canine Connection programs to rural Taos.
 ADW in Taos now provides weekly therapeutic groups to children and families at the local domestic violence shelter; military veterans; teens with disabilities as an AmeriCorps community service program; at-risk youth at an alternative middle school; and homeless youth at the local youth crisis shelter, and more.